Critical Care (Online Learning) MSc, PgCert, PgDip

 - advanced organ support

 You will have the opportunity to customise your experience by selecting elective modules based on “Edinburgh Strengths”.
-These include Principles of Quality Improvement in Critical Care and Human Factors in Critical Care.
+These include Neurological Critical Care, Maternal Critical Care and Cardiac Critical Care in year two.

 Year 1 - Postgraduate Certificate